towersvault/shinpokered/README.md

 Other minor changes to lessen annoyance.
 - Low HP alarm only plays three times then turns itself off.
-- TMs and HMs now have their attacks (albeit abbreviated) appended to the item names.
+- TMs and HMs now have their move names (albeit abbreviated) appended to the item names.
 - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts.
-- The safari zone mechanics run off level instead of speed and safari balls have a boosted catch rate.
+- The safari zone mechanics run off level instead of speed, and safari balls have a boosted catch rate.
 - Slot machines are a little more lucky, so now you can actually win big.
 - CUT is not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub).
-- Yellow version learnsets have been integrated and stone evolutions gain back some level-up moves.
+- Yellow version learnsets have been integrated, and stone evolutions gain back some level-up moves.
 - Hitting with a trapping move reduces its user's speed by 25% until recalculated via some other effect.
 - Trapping moves play a 'poof' animation on the move's final turn in order to inform the player.
 - A recalibrated daycare gives experience points scaled to your gym progress.